Here is where to park in Charleston - Parking in Charleston is rather easy if you know where to look.

 There are three parking garages near our starting point.
 All tours meet at the SE corner of Church Street and Linguard Street, next to Tommy Condon’s Restaurant (map)

-- There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner with State Street.
+• There are two private run garages located on Cumberland Street - one at the corner of Church St and another at the corner of State Street.